 The City of Toronto was the first municipality in North America to develop an Action Plan to Confront Anti-Black Racism.
 Launched in 2018 and completed in 2023, the initial five-year Action Plan sought to address systemic anti-Black racism and advance the City’s commitment to equity.

-Building on this foundation, the development of a renewed 10-Year Toronto Action Plan to Confront Anti-Black Racism is in progress and scheduled to be presented to City Council in early Summer 2025.
+Building on this foundation, the development of a renewed 10-Year Toronto Action Plan to Confront Anti-Black Racism is in progress and scheduled to be presented to City Council in late 2025.
 Through a renewed Action Plan, Toronto aims to create lasting change by tackling the root causes of inequality and fostering a more inclusive city.

 Awakenings